 PLO ILOs 3.1.1 Interpret patients' history and clinical manifestations.
 3.1.2 Select the appropriate management based on the patients' subjective and objective data.
-Identify complications associated with inadequate treatment of cardiovascular and renal disorders.
-3.1.3 Analyze the data to construct a patient-oriented treatment plan based on efficacy, safety, patient preference or other parameters 3.1.5 Interpret various diagnostic, prognostic, patient and disease related factors to propose the most effective therapeutic options for cardiovascular and renal disorders.
+Identify complications associated with inadequate treatment of psychiatric and neurologic disorders 3.1.3 Analyze the data to construct a patient-oriented treatment plan based on efficacy, safety, patient preference or other parameters 3.1.5 Interpret various diagnostic, prognostic, patient and disease related factors to propose the most effective therapeutic options for psychiatric and neurologic disorders.
 3.1.6 Recommend various monitoring parameters to assess safety and efficacy of selected drugs.